Arjun599/learning-genius/index.md

  <p align="center" style="margin-bottom:0;">
   <img src="https://raw.githubusercontent.com/Arjun599/learning-genius/gh-pages/images/image_4.png" />
-  <i><b>Figure 3.4</b> shows the MCA results and distribution on the converted dataset.</i>
+  <i><b>Figure 3.4</b> shows the MCA results and distribution on the converted dataset.</i><br>
 </p>

 From the plot, despite MCA being intended for nominal categorical data, it is clear that the distribution is not very good.
 One potential cause for this is that MCA is using one hot encoded version of a dataset on CA. Let’s plot inertia relative to the number of components and compare the results to PCA.

  <p align="center" style="margin-bottom:0;">
   <img src="https://raw.githubusercontent.com/Arjun599/learning-genius/gh-pages/images/image_5.png" />
-  <i><b>Figure 3.5</b> shows how variance increases relative to the number of components selected for MCA</i>
+  <i><b>Figure 3.5</b> shows how variance increases relative to the number of components selected for MCA</i><br>
 </p>

 The number of components required to reach an inertia (variance) of 0.95 is 59.
 Clearly, running PCA on the OrdinalEncoder has a much higher performance relative to MCA.
 Another thing to note about Figure 3.5 is that the graph converges to 1 much quicker than some of the other dimensionality reduction techniques we have seen.

 ### 2. ML Model Results & Discussion

 Now that we have applied preprocessing techniques to our data, we can run some models on it.
-The first model we will use on our data is Naive Bayes, which uses the distribution P(Xi | y) in the Bayes rule calculation.
+The first model we will use on our data is Naive Bayes, which uses the distribution P(X_i|y) in the Bayes rule calculation.
 We will run Naive Bayes with several different distributions, and also use our preprocessed data, and compare the results.

 First, we run a Gaussian Naive Bayes, classifying each of the test data as either poisonous or edible.